Kākā: Breeding

 The New Zealand kākā nests in cavities in hollow trees.
+These trees are often mataī, rimu, tōtara, miro, hīnau and sometimes dead trees.
 The entrance hole is often three to six metres above the ground, but can be as low as ground level on predator-free offshore islands.
 The nest floor is lined with small wood chips and powder.
+This is intentionally created by the mother stripping wood and chewing wood chips from the cavity walls.
+Large wood chips on the cavity floor can be further chewed and broken down to create a consistent base for the nestlings.
 They lay eggs any time between September (late winter) and March (summer).
 Occasionally, in a good fruiting year, a pair can double clutch, often utilising the same nest hole for the second clutch and extending breeding into winter.
 They typically lay four eggs, though it can be up to eight, with two chicks fledging.
+Kākā eggs are white, slightly oval and have a rough surface.
 Only the female incubates the eggs, for about 24 days, and cares for the nestlings, but she is regularly fed by the male throughout breeding.
+Males feed the incubating female 8-12 times a day.
+Kākā nestlings leave the nest when approximately 70 days old, with nestlings as old as 11–20 days being left unattended for 20–70% of the night and 50–85% of the day.
 Both parents feed the chicks after they have fledged.

+Breeding behaviour

+The kākā is a monogamous species that tends to breed in pairs; however, extra-pair copulations, while not common, do occur in kākā.
+Monogamous pairs often return to breed with each other year after year.
+Kākā courtship involves the male approaching a female, often on a branch in the canopy.
+Before mating, the male kākā gently pushes the female with his foot, forehead and beak, then moves away.
+If the female remains in the same position after this and lowers her head, the male will mount the female and mate.
+However, if the female leaves after the male's courtship display, mating will likely not occur.
+Kākā tend to form groups for feeding and mating.
+In these groups, during the breeding season, males can be protective of their mates and have been observed driving away other species of birds and other kākā from their mates.
+However, outside of this, kākā are not highly territorial, with nests sometimes being as close as 30m apart during the breeding season.